THE MUDDLE FAMILIES

 Lewis and Anne’s second known child was Alfred F Hook whose birth was registered in Uckfield registration district in Sussex during the 4th quarter of 1913.

 James and Ann’s fifth child, one of twins, was Kate Muddle who was born at Framfield in Sussex, and baptised at St Thomas à Becket Church in Framfield on 29 September 1878.
 In the census of 3 April 1881 Kate, at the age 2, was living with her parents at Wheeler Street in Blackboys in Framfield Parish.
 Then in the census of 5 April 1891 Kate, now aged 12, was living with her parents at Wheeler Street, and she was going to school.
-In the census of 31 March 1901 Kate, at the age of 22, was working as a dressmaker and living with her parents at Brookhurst in Blackboys.
+In the census of 31 March 1901 Kate, at the age of 22, was working as a dressmaker and living with her parents at Brookhurst Farm in Blackboys.

 Frederick and Kate’s only known child was Hubert F Knight whose birth was registered in Uckfield registration district in Sussex during the 2nd quarter of 1920.